Home of the Brave (song): Release and chart performance

 "Home of the Brave" was released as a single by Capitol Records in August 1965.
 It was distributed as a seven-inch vinyl single.
 On its B-side was the song "This Is the Life".
-Miller's version competed with the Phil Spector-produced version.
+Miller's version competed with the Bonnie and the Treasures version.
 While both songs were released, Spector ran advertisements in magazines and newspapers claiming that he had the song first.
 Nonetheless, it was Miller's version that became commercially successful.
 Despite being banned from radio stations, it became her best-selling single in the United States.
 "Home of the Brave" climbed to the number 25 position on America's Billboard Hot 100 chart.
 It was even more successful in Canada, reaching number five on their RPM Top Singles chart.
 On the Australian pop chart, it climbed to number 29.
 It was also her only charting single in the United Kingdom, reaching number 49.
 "Home of the Brave" served as the title for Miller's third studio album, which was released in October 1965 by Capitol Records.